 We previously reported on changes coming to Persona 5 Royal’s English localization, over outcry for how two gay NPCs were portrayed.
 We have now learned that ResetEra may have orchestrated some of those complaints.

-In summery, Persona 5 featured two stereotypical gay NPCs who pursued both Ryuji and the protagonist- much to the latter’s horror.
+In summary, Persona 5 featured two stereotypical gay NPCs who pursued both Ryuji and the protagonist- much to the latter’s horror.
 The scenes involving them were played for comic-relief.

 Atlus representatives then confirmed in two separate interviews that they would be changing the scene in the English localization, not portraying the characters in a “negative light“.

 Atlus Communications Manager Ari Advincula explained the localization team has an “internal content review team,” that is “very on the pulse about what’s right and what to do.”
 She also explained how Persona 5: Royal was “a chance to make it right.”

 Meanwhile, Senior Project Manager Yu Namba explained how even with Persona 5 the localization team “felt a little bit of awkwardness about when working on it.
 And with Royal, we were determined to see if we could do something about it at least localization-wise.”

 While Atlus cite fans of the original game, another contributing factor may come from the online forum ResetEra.

 Founded after NeoGAF imploded from allegations of sexual assault made against its owner, the forum quickly gained a reputation for attacking developers they felt were producing games that were “hateful” or showed content they felt was otherwise bigoted.
 Some developers would then censor or otherwise change the content of their games.

 This includes an English fan-translation of Goemon 3 (now the censored patch being the only one available, and the translation team going into hiding), Ion Fury (later rolled back), and even one user being the sole person behind review bombing AI: The Somnium Files.